Alain Seban: Biography

 Within the frame of this strategic plan, the Pompidou Centre, on the initiative of Alain Seban, developed several "strategic projects" financed by the development of patronage: the Nouveau Festival, launched in October 2009 and which second edition took place in February 2011; the Centre Pompidou-Metz, opened in May 2010, which was the first instance of the devolving of a national cultural institution; the Studio 13/16, opened in September 2010; as the first space devoted to teenagers within a cultural institution; the "Paris-Delhi-Bombay..." exhibition scheduled in May 2011, that stages a dialogue between the contemporary Indian and French scenes; the Centre Pompidou Virtuel, a new platform for the delivery of digital content related to modern and contemporary art; the Centre Pompidou Mobile, which first exhibition in Chaumont (Haute-Marne) attracted 29,000 visitors in two months and a half (for 23,000 inhabitants).

 Under his leadership, the centre's project of creating a new exhibition space devoted to French artists in the basement of the Palais de Tokyo was turned down by Minister for Culture and Communication Christine Albanel, who favoured the extension of the already existing contemporary art space, nevertheless the number of visitors coming to the Centre spectacularly increased, reaching 3.6 million in 2011 (+40% between 2007 and 2011), notably thanks to large exhibitions such as those devoted to Kandisky, Calder, Soulages, Lucian Freud or Mondrian/de Stijl, and to a significant increase of its own resources (+50% between 2007 and 2009).
 In 2009, the centre renewed the presentation of its contemporary collections with elles@pompidou, exclusively devoted to female artists, which attracted 2.5 million visitors until it was renewed in February 2011.

 On 29 February 2012, Seban was reappointed at the head of the organisation.
 During his second tenure, he implements a concept of satellite institutions, set in existing venues in France or abroad, with a limited in time cooperation with the Pompidou in Paris.
-The first of these institutions opens in Malaga (Spain) on 28 March 2015, a few days before the end of his second term as president of the Pompidou.
+The first of these institutions opens in Málaga (Spain) on 28 March 2015, a few days before the end of his second term as president of the Pompidou.
 He's succeeded by Serge Lasvignes, and takes back his position at the Council of State as senior judge.

 He chairs the National Disciplinary Board of Physicians since 2018, while retaining his position at the Council of State.
+He is appointed president of the 2nd chamber of the Council of State in november 2025.